ballerina-platform/ballerina-dev-website/learn/getting-started/deploying-ballerina-on-kubernetes.md

 ---
 layout: ballerina-deploying-ballerina-on-kubernetes-left-nav-pages-swanlake
-title: Deploying ballerina on Kubernetes
+title: Deploying Ballerina on Kubernetes
-description: Let’s dockerize deploy your ballerina service and deploy into kubernetes.
+description: Let’s dockerize deploy your ballerina service and deploy it into kubernetes.
 keywords: ballerina, programming language, cloud, kubernetes, docker, cloud-native
 permalink: /learn/deploying-ballerina-on-kubernetes/
 active: deploying-ballerina-on-kubernetes
-intro: Let’s dockerize deploy your ballerina service and deploy into kubernetes.
+intro: Let’s dockerize deploy your ballerina service and deploy it into kubernetes.
 redirect_from:
 - /learn/deploying-ballerina-on-kubernetes
 ---